-This year Solent will be launching SO:Music City, a multi-venue and music conference event that will take place throughout the city in partnership with local venues and music industry people.
-The event will replace the hugely successful SMILEfest, Southampton's longest running music event, which celebrated its tenth birthday in March 2018.
+In 2019, Solent launched SO:Music City, a multivenue and music conference event that took place throughout the city in partnership with local venues and music industry people.
+The event replaced the hugely successful SMILEfest - Southampton's longest running music event - which celebrated its tenth birthday in March 2018.

 SO:Music City brings students right into the heart of the industry.
 It is a platform for live concerts, club nights, workshops and masterclasses, exhibitions and industry conferences - all organised, managed and promoted by our students and staff in partnership with the local council, Southampton Cultural Trust and Southampton's music industry organisation, SoNG.

-SO:Music City will continue to bring in the great guests that SMILEfest became renowned for.
+SO:Music City continues to bring in the great guests that SMILEfest became renowned for.
 In the past, these have included Radio 1's legendary Annie Nightingale MBE, Alan McGee (Creation Records - the man who signed Oasis), Simon Raymonde of Bella Union Records, radio and TV personality Zoe Ball and Bestival's Rob da Bank.